 - Course: PGCE Secondary Mathematics with QTS (11-16)

-- Eligibility Criteria: To be considered for an IMA Scholarship, you will need a first class or 2:1 honours degree with significant mathematical content.
-If you have a 2:2 honours degree with significant mathematical content, you are still encouraged to apply if you can also demonstrate relevant professional experience.
-If you have a degree in another subject but are looking to complete a subject knowledge enhancement course in mathematics, you are also welcome to submit an application.
+- Eligibility Criteria: To be considered for an IMA Scholarship, you will need (or be expected to achieve) a first class or 2:1 honours degree, or postgraduate degree, with strong mathematical content.
+If you have a 2:2 honours degree with strong mathematical content, you are still encouraged to apply if you can also demonstrate significant relevant professional experience.
+If you have a degree in another subject but are looking to complete a subject knowledge enhancement course of at least 20 weeks in mathematics, you are also welcome to submit an application.

 - Further information: Visit teachingmathsscholars.org for full information about this scholarship.